Loading...

 Every other frontier model (GPT 5.5, Gemini 3.5 Flash, GPT 5, DeepSeek 4 Pro, Kimi 2.6) sits below 27%.
 The category isn't saturated.
 It's failing.

-The skills that win on SWE-bench and coding benchmarks do not transfer to defense.
-SOC reasoning needs hypothesis generation under heavy noise, MITRE-coverage planning, and iterative SQL across 100K+ events per environment — none of which appear on offensive or general-purpose cybersecurity LLM evals.
+The skills that win on SWE-bench and coding benchmarks do not transfer cleanly to defense.
+SOC reasoning needs hypothesis generation under heavy noise, kill-chain comprehension and investigation planning, and iterative SQL across 100K+ events per environment — none of which appear on offensive or general-purpose cybersecurity LLM evals.
 Defensive work also penalizes speed: Gemini 3 Flash, fastest model at 68 seconds, scores 14.6%.
 Investigation depth tracks investigation time.
-Anthropic's safeguards work as designed, but offensive-prompt guardrails do not add defensive skill.
-This is the load-bearing finding: the harness, the context, and the skills around the model matter more than the model.
-Simbian's record on the same benchmark, same scenarios, same data, wrapped in our harness, is 95% coverage versus 46% for the best frontier LLM alone, independently verified by a global MSSP in April 2026.
+This is the load-bearing finding: the harness, the context, and the skills around the model can address this shortcomings and matter more than the model itself.
+Simbian's 95% performance in production setting independently verified by a global MSSP cross-validate it.
 Forty-nine points come from the substrate, not the model.

 The practical message from the leaderboard is not "pick a different Claude."
 It is: do not put a raw LLM in front of your alert queue.
 Every Claude tops out below 50% coverage, and the gap is structural — not the next-release problem people keep betting on.
-Skip Opus 4.7 for defensive work.
-Do not deploy any raw frontier LLM as your SOC.
+For SOC work today, Opus 4.6 is the strongest Claude; Claude Opus 4.7 and 4.8 are tuned for different jobs.
+But more fundamentally: no raw frontier LLM, from any vendor, belongs as the SOC.
 The model is the easiest part of the system to swap.
 The hard parts — context, retrieval, the investigation loop — are what actually move the score.

 Offense and defense are not symmetric problems.